-The strategy of our proofs of the theorems is first to use ring extensions, which are motivated from [28], and then to combine K-groups in Mayer-Vietoris sequences with K-groups of rings which are linked by derived equivalences produced from certain \mathcal{D} -split sequences.
+The strategy of our proofs of the theorems is first to use ring extensions, which are motivated from [37], and then to combine K-groups in Mayer-Vietoris sequences with K-groups of rings which are linked by derived equivalences produced from certain \mathcal{D} -split sequences.
+We expect that the methods in this note could be applicable in other situations for calculations of algebraic K-groups of rings.

 This note is organized as follows.
-In Section 2, we recall some definitions and elementary facts on derived equivalences needed in the later proofs.
-In Section 3, we construct \mathcal{D} -split sequences by ring extensions and calculate the endomorphism rings of tilting modules related to these sequences.
-In Section 4, we prove the main results and state some of its consequences.
-Our proofs of the above results also give an explanation of the multiplicity factor n - 1 in the isomorphisms of K_n -groups of the rings in [8] and [13].
-In Section 5, we calculate K_0 and K_1 for some matrix subrings which are not covered by the main results.
+In Sect.
+2, we recall some definitions and elementary facts on derived equivalences needed in the later proofs.
+In Sect.
+3, we construct \mathcal{D} -split sequences by ring extensions and calculate the endomorphism rings of tilting modules related to these sequences.
+In Sect.
+4, we prove the main results and state some of its consequences.
+Our proofs of the above results also give an explanation of the multiplicity factor n - 1 in the isomorphisms of K_n -groups of the rings in [11] and [16].
+In Sect.
+5, we calculate K_0 and K_1 for some matrix subrings which are not covered by the main results.
 In fact, for K_0 , we can remove some imposed conditions and say a little bit more, see Proposition 5.1 below.
-In Section 6, we show that the main result Theorem 1.1 holds for mod-p K-theory by outlining the key ingredients of its proof.
-In Section 7, we give some examples to show how our method can work, here GV-ideals in commutative rings enter into our play.
-These examples demonstrate also that the matrix rings studied in Section 3 really occur, as the endomorphism rings of chains of GV-ideals, in the field of commutative algebra.
+In Sect.
+6, we show that the main result Theorem 1.1 holds for mod-p K-theory.
+In Sect.
+7, we give some examples to show how our method can work.
+Here, GV-ideals in commutative rings enter into our play.
+These examples demonstrate also that the matrix rings studied in Sect.
+3 really occur, as the endomorphism rings of chains of GV-ideals, in the field of commutative algebra.